apluslms/a-plus-rst-tools/README.md

 * `grading-mode`: which submission determines the final score for this exercise ("best" or "last").
 Defaults to "best".
   If delayed feedback is used (`reveal-submission-feedback` is set to something other than "immediate"), defaults to "last".
+* `disable-duplicate-check`: If set, do not display a confirmation dialog when attempting to submit identical/duplicate answers to an exercise.
 * `quiz`: If set, the exercise feedback will take the place of the exercise instructions.
   This makes sense for questionnaires since their feedback contains the submission form.
   In RST, you would usually define questionnaires with the questionnaire directive,